-Nitrogen is actually a very important element that plants depend on and require to be found in the soil in order to grow.
+Nitrogen is actually a very important element that plants depend on in order to grow.
 Nitrogen helps produce chlorophyll which assists plants to photosynthesize.
 A lack of nitrogen will produce very weak, fragile plants that don’t grow to their potential.
 If your garden is lacking nitrogen, you will need to add nitrogen to the soil.

 Nitrogen-deficient plants have small leaves, tiny stems, and short roots that might not be strong enough to support the plant, overall.
 Not the kind of plant you want to grow in your garden.